BenjaminNeustadt/code_review_4/README.md

 # Code Review (4)

-A code review.
+A code review.<br>
-The observation exercise lasts one hour, with around 30-minutes to do the TDD.
+The observation exercise lasts one hour, with around 30-40 minutes to do the TDD.

-This program takes a string and identifies whether a mathematical expression is given.
-It returns that expression and its result, as two elements of an array.
+This program takes a string to identify whether a syntactically valid mathematical expression is given.
+It returns that expression and its result; as two elements of an array.

 :information_source:
 Originally, the code involved one method.
-However, after the introduction of regular expressions to verify the validity of the inputted mathematical expressions, a second method was created above that checks whether the input adheres to the criteria.
+However, after the introduction of regular expressions to verify the validity of the inputted mathematical expressions, a second method was created that checks whether the input adheres to the criteria.
 This extraction was in the effort to respect the single responsibility principle.

+This is an interesting exercise as it requires us to consider how a linter is built.
+Were it not for the strict criteria of what a syntactially correct mathematical expression is, the regex would not be required.

+Future point to consider is compressing the regex into a smaller pattern.

-This README contains everything from the information gathering stage, where the description of the program to be written is layed out by the reviewer followed by questions of the reviewee to identify edge-cases.
+This README contains everything from the **information gathering stage**, where the description of the program to be written is layed out by the reviewer followed by questions of the reviewee to identify edge-cases.